DJ Bally: DJ and Production career

 Bally began his musical journey while still in high school, creating playlists and arranging music for major social events and parties.
 He, however, bought his first set of turntables and began working as an active disc jockey while at Purdue University.
 Along with his housemates, he became well known for organizing parties all around campus as a disc jockey for an eclectic mix of students with varying musical tastes.
 Since then, Balat has held several club residencies around the world, he is founding DJ of the Grotto Fashion Club in Abuja, Nigeria, and progressed to a resident stint at the Gatecrasher Club in Nottingham, while still touring the United Kingdom and playing various gigs.
 He has also been called upon to play alongside some of the biggest names in Afrobeats music today.

 Over the last couple of years, he has been putting more emphasis into being a record producer, putting out a long array of music projects along the way.
 His goal has been to spearhead the EDM movement in Africa while spreading the genre of Afrobeats music to the rest of the world.
 Therefore, his mash-ups and remixes infuse both contemporary African rhythms and vocals with the piercing synth sounds of electronic dance music, producing a type of music that is not commonly heard outside of Africa.
 His productions, though geared towards certain genres, remain highly experimental, reminiscent of early Diplo.
 His mash-up series "Mash-Up Mondays," where he releases a brand new mash-up every Monday, is currently hosted on The Beat 99.9 FM radio station during the Morning Rush show.

+In May 2025, Balat served as a member of the global Creator Content jury at the 2025 D&AD Awards in London, becoming the only African representative on the inaugural panel for that category.